tshenin/todo-share/README.md

 - upgrade to expo sdk-33 when it will release
 - update screen when delete board
 - send to new board after adding
+- set focus on title field on forms
+- think about how to add desc to todos